 The Greek that is translated in English as “mustard seed” is translated in Muna as “wonolita seed.”
 René van den Berg explains: “The mustard plant rarely exceeds 50 cm in height.
 A wonolita is a big forest tree growing from a tiny seed.”

 In the Bislama and Uripiv translations it is translated as “banyan.”
 “The banyan tree is one of the biggest in the islands, and it grows from a tiny seed.
-We (Uripiv) added a footnote to explain to more advanced readers what we had done: ‘Here Matthew compares the kingdom of God to a mustard seed, but since mustard doesn’t grow here, we put banyan, so that Matthew’s meaning will be clear.’” (source: Ross McKerras)
+We (Uripiv) added a footnote to explain to more advanced readers what we had done: ‘Here Matthew compares the kingdom of God to a mustard seed, but since mustard doesn’t grow here, we put banyan, so that Matthew’s meaning will be clear.’”
+(Source: Ross McKerras)

 In Elhomwe it is translated as “tree seed.”
 (Source: project-specific translation notes in Paratext)

-In Gbaya is is translated with the ideophone (a word that expresses what is perceived by the five senses) kɛ̧́ɛ̧́ which “denotes a very tiny and barely visible object. (…) The Gbaya team applied it to faith instead of referring to a mustard seed which is unknown to Gbaya readers.”
-(Source: Philip Noss in The Bible Translator 1985, p.
-423ff. )
+In Gbaya is is translated with the ideophone kɛ̧́ɛ̧́ which “denotes a very tiny and barely visible object. (…) The Gbaya team applied it to faith instead of referring to a mustard seed which is unknown to Gbaya readers.”
+Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many African languages.
+(Source: Philip Noss)

-The Greek that is translated in English “(Everyone will be) salted with fire” is translated in Uripiv as “God will test all people with fire, like they test black stones [which are used in cooking].
+The Greek in Mark 9:49 that is translated in English “(Everyone will be) salted with fire” is translated in Uripiv as “God will test all people with fire, like they test black stones [which are used in cooking].
 If a stone is no good, it crumbles to ashes; if it’s good, the fire doesn’t affect it.
 So also they put salt with food to test its flavor, good or bad.”
 (Source: Ross McKerras)

 In Elhomwe it is translated as “everyone will be cleansed by fire, like salt cleanses things.”
 (Source: project-specific translation notes in Paratext)